calvinqh/ad_knowledge_base/docs/api.md

 ```
 display_norder_genes(entrez_id,order)
 ```
-Display the entrez ids of the genes that connect to the provided entrez id
+Display the entrez ids of the genes and their order that connect to the provided entrez id
 ```
 display_gene_report(entrez_id)
 ```